 1.1.1.
 Length and scope of casino trespass bans

 Every casino has its own policies for how long a ban of a particular patron lasts.
-For instance, Mandalay Bay might allow a trespassed person back the following morning once he/she sobers up.
+For instance, Mandalay Bay might allow a trespassed person back the following morning once the person sobers up.
 Meanwhile, Harrah's Reno may institute a permanent blacklist.

-Example: Penny gets kicked out of the Mirage for allegedly soliciting prostitution in Nevada under NRS 201.354, and she gets flagged as "banned" at all MGM Mirage properties.
+Example: Penny gets kicked out of the Mirage for allegedly soliciting prostitution (NRS 201.354), and she gets flagged as "banned" at all MGM Mirage properties.
 So next month when Penny attends a job fair at the MGM, she risks security recognizing her name and getting arrested for trespass.

 In practice, the Clark County District Attorney rarely press trespass charges stemming from bans that are more than one-year-old.
 So if Penny in the above example went to the MGM five years following the Mirage incident and got arrested for trespass, there is a good chance prosecutors would dismiss her case.